Water or fluid retention refers to an excessive buildup of fluid in the circulatory system, body tissues, or cavities in the body.

 Interstitial fluid nourishes cells and eventually makes its way back to the capillaries.
 Water retention may occur if the pressure inside the capillaries changes.

-Water retention is also possible if something occurs that makes the capillary walls too leaky.
+Water retention is also possible if the capillary walls become too leaky.
 If something goes wrong with pressure or the wall becomes too leaky, excess liquid will be released into the spaces between cells.

 If too much fluid is released, more of it will remain in the tissues, rather than returning to the capillaries, resulting in swelling and water retention.